How to Prepare for the CELTA Course

 2. Grammar Refresher

 It’s a good idea to brush on grammar terms.
 Check out the ELTCampus English Grammar Refresher Course.
-The ELTcampus Grammar Refresher's currently free because it is being rewritten (beta), which is great for you!
 This is a great idea if you aren't very aware of how language breaks down into its parts.

 Remember that during the CELTA course when you are preparing your lessons, you’ll have time to go through grammar on a need-to-know basis; you'll be dealing with specific and controlled situations, not some free-for-all where students are going to bombard you with tricky questions on every possible grammar point.